Academic Excellence

 Course Requirements

-Theology: Transfer students are required to complete all four levels of theology in order to graduate from SJA.
-Theology courses from previous high schools can be applied in place of an SJA theology course if the description provided by the previous school aligns with the SJA course description.
+Theology: Transfer students are required to complete all four levels of theology in order to graduate from SJA. *This means they may have to take more than one theology course in a single year.* Theology courses from previous high schools can be applied in place of an SJA theology course if the description provided by the previous school aligns with the SJA course description.
 Final determination of accepting credits for theology is made by the Dean of Academics.

 Health & PE: In order to fulfill health requirements, transfer students may need to enroll in SJA Health & PE courses that surpass the required activity credits needed to graduate.
 Transfer students enrolled in Summer PE must participate in a computer training session prior to the start of sessions.